KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

 Database schema for metadata
 ---------------------

 Knowage uses a schema to manage metadata, that is all those information required for its operation.
 These concern the configuration, the users and the analytical documents.
-It is possible to use the DBMSs listed in Table 2.4 for the creation of this schema.
+It is possible to use the DBMSs listed in :numref:`exploitabledbms` for the creation of this schema.

+.. _exploitabledbms:
 .. table:: Exploitable DBMSs for the metadata schema creation
     :widths: auto